pegros/PEG_LIST/help/sfpegMessageListCmp.md

 * some additional properties to override the default variant settings (_iconName_, _iconSize_, _iconVariant_, _iconValue_)
 * a possible fixed _size_ in number of columns within a 12 column grid (12 meaning 100% of the width, no size letting the message grow according to its content)
+* an optional _path_ or _progress_ property to display a progress bar / indicator between header and message
 * an optional action button via an _action_ property containing at least  the _name_ of an action (registered in the **[sfpegAction](/help/sfpegActionBarCmp.md)** custom metadata record referenced via the _Message Actions_ attribute) and a _label_ or _iconName_
 * optional display conditions via the _isHidden_ property which may include formulas evaluated at runtime by the component (no need to define custom formula fields on the User or current Object).